-Wedged between the snow-capped Pyrenees and the Mediterranean, the picture-book province of Catalonia boasts Spain’s most spectacular coastal scenery–the Costa Brava.
-Although not virgin territory, Catalonia often gets overlooked in the stampede to the southern Costas.
+Wedged between the snow-capped Pyrenees and the Mediterranean, the picture-book Autonomous Community of Catalonia boasts some of Spain’s most spectacular coastal scenery–the Costa Brava.
+Although not virgin territory, Catalonia often gets overlooked in the stampede to the southern coasts.
 Few people stumble across the exquisite harbor villages around Cap de Begur.
 Llafranc, Aguia Blava, Sa Tuna, Tamariu–all are unsullied by mass tourism.

 Beachfront Property on the Costa del Sol

-Beachfront Real Estate on Andalusia’s Alternative Coast: the Costa de la Luz
+Beachfront Real Estate on Andalucía’s Alternative Coast: the Costa de la Luz

-Less commercialized than the Costa del Sol, the Costa Blanca (White Coast) is the second most popular choice for foreign buyers seeking retirement or holiday homes.
-The 132-mile-long coastline in Alicante province features golden sandy beaches and coves.
+Less commercialized than the Costa del Sol, the Costa Blanca (White Coast) is the second-most popular choice for foreign buyers seeking retirement or vacation homes.
+The 132-mile-long coastline in Alicante province, on Spain’s eastern Mediterranean coast, features golden sandy beaches and coves.
 Set against a backdrop of wooded sierras that turn pink at sunset, most resorts are clean and well kept.
 Studded with marinas, bars, cafés, and delectable seafood restaurants, its seafront promenades are perfect for long, leisurely strolls.

 Get Your Free Spain Report Now